clearnote01/clearnote01.github.io/_posts/2020-05-23-JSON-is-a-programming-language.md

 ```

 So starting with `arg1`, this uses another built-in function `@jsonpath` which takes two arguments, `json` and `path` and returns a `str`, and then if you look inside it's another function call which uses
 the `@globals` method that returns a globally defined variables (always look these configs from bottom up).
-Practically we wouldn't have `g1` already encodeded into the jsonconfig as in this example but actually set by some exposed API on the parser, so you have a json string on which you wanted to work on, then go ahead and add it as a global `named variable` in the parser API so the jsonconf can refer to it without any duplication.
+The global variables will be set through some exposed API on the parser, if you have a json string on which you wanted to work on, then go ahead and add it as a global named variable in the parser API so the jsonconf can refer to it without duplication.

 ```js
 let jsonStr = "{ \"header\": { \"type\": \"test\" }, \"body\": { \"response\": { \"field1\": \"actual_field1_value\" } } }";